 Being a software company, you are perfectly aware that productive developers with some years of experience are in high demand.
 It’s quite silly to expect them to both execute difficult tasks and make you rich, and synchronously settle for a poisonous, demoralising work environment when yummier opportunities are waiting out there.

+Of course, when done the right way, daily stand-ups might work for your team’s microdynamics.
 Thankfully Motion Software has been a distributed tribe from day one, and we’ve been running asynchronous stand-ups.